 You can only do this if you are using the appropriate equipment.
 A suitable grade of an industrial ladder is required, it needs to be secure and properly inspected.
 You must ensure that the ladder extends at least one metre above your landing point so that you can easily step off it.

 When working on a step ladder you may need to have both hands free to conduct your work.
 It is important to retain three points of contact on the ladder (it doesn’t have to be your hand).
 You can use your feet, knees, chest or legs to help stay stable on the ladder.
 Make sure you leave your hand free when you are climbing up[ and down the ladder.

 Although a ladder qualification is beneficial this isn’t the case.
 It is important to be competent in using a ladder properly but you do not need a formal qualification.
 Training on a ladder can be conducted by a competent supervisor on the job, but classroom training is highly beneficial.

 3B Training provides the Safe Use of Ladders & Step Ladders course as an open course nationwide.
 Take a look at our upcoming course dates here.

-If you are working on a permanent built-in staircase, you are not classed as working at height.
+If you are working on a permanent built-in staircase, you are not working at height.